zsh2650720805/Automatic-blackboard-eraser/README.md

 # Automatic-blackboard-eraser
-Automatic erase blackboard control source
+This is the automatic erase blackboard control source.
+The demo video is linked below: